Featured Post

 QUICK CONCRESCENCE CONTEMPLATION

-I noted in my review of Whitehead's SCIENCE IN THE NEW WORLD that he introduced many of his jargonistic terms therein, such as "prehension," "occasion," and "event."
+I noted in my review of Whitehead's SCIENCE AND THE MODERN WORLD that he introduced many of his jargonistic terms therein, such as "prehension," "occasion," and "event."
 However, he did not employ the term I found most felicitous for my own usage: "concrescence."
 The Internet Encyclopedia of Philosophy suggests that this term may have debuted in PROCESS AND REALITY in this quote:

 An actual occasion’s holistically felt and non-sequentially internalized concrete evaluations of its relationships to the rest of the world is the subject matter of the theory of “prehension,” part III of PR.
 This is easily one of the most difficult and complex portions of that work.
 The development that Whitehead is describing is so holistic and anti-sequential that it might appropriately be compared to James Joyce’s Finnegan’s Wake.
 An actual occasion “prehends” its world (relationally takes that world in) by feeling the “objective data” of past occasions which the new occasion utilizes in its own concrescence.
 This data is prehended in an atemporal and nonlinear manner, and is creatively combined into the occasion’s own manifest self-realization.